MEET THE TEAM

 The unifying factor that binds Urja’s team together is their sheer compassion and commitment to incentivise homeless young women effectively so they can create their own destinies.
 The hands-on, grass-root ideals have allowed them to work with individuals, families, groups, and communities.
 Spread over a gamut of academic disciplines: social work, education, physical education, economics, and management, each team member fuels and inspires the other to create a dynamic mesh of creative minds who stand up for ONE cause: ultimate empowerment of young homeless women.

 Deepali’s love for taking risks and her resolve in addressing challenges eventually led her to advocate for the cause of homeless young women.
-She truly believes that this group of individuals, albeit vulnerable, was brave enough to challenge discriminatory social norms and holds a chance at moulding their own destiny.
+She truly believes that this group of individuals, albeit vulnerable, was brave enough to challenge discriminatory social norms and holds a chance at molding their own destiny.

-Aditi Naik : Trustee
+Aditi Naik : Co-founder

-Altaf Shaikh: Advisor/Consultant
+Altaf Shaikh: Co-founder

-This intense and ongoing engagement has not only exposed him to various dimensions of work with children and young adults, various strategies of interventions but also nuances of organizational functioning like governance, leadership facilitation, program planning, monitoring and evaluation.
+This intense and ongoing engagement has not only exposed him to various dimensions of work with children and young adults, and various strategies of interventions but also the nuances of organizational functioning like governance, leadership facilitation, program planning, monitoring and evaluation.

 Altaf has been using the ‘Outward-Bound’ Learning Methodology (OBL) to stimulate and motivate participants.
 The framework and design of these wilderness programs are built to create a series of intense, life like experiences and simulations that engage participants by enabling them to get in touch with their mental and physical capacities, things that may have been corroded over years.
-Altaf’s expertise has been strengthening and conditioning the foundation of the organisation and encouraging the journey forward.
+Altaf’s expertise has been strengthening and conditioning the foundation of the organization and encouraging the journey forward.